Gluten-Free Gingerbread Cookie Bars (Soft and Chewy!)

 Photos showing what the cookie batter looks like.

 Step 5: Your cookie dough should look similar to mine in moisture.
-If your cookie batter is drier or wetter, you may be using a gluten-free flour blend different from mine.
+If your cookie batter is drier or wetter, it’s possible that you’re using a gluten-free flour blend that differs from mine.
 See below, “Sandi says.”

 Step 6: Pour the cookie dough into an 8×8 baking pan with parchment paper.
 Use a spatula to spread the cookie dough out evenly.

-Step 7: Bake the cookie bars at 350ยบ F for 25 minutes.
-Note the actual baking time will vary depending on whether you use a metal, glass, or ceramic baking dish.
+Step 7: Bake the cookie bars at 350º F for 25 minutes.
+Please note that the actual baking time may vary depending on whether you use a metal, glass, or ceramic baking dish.
 It will take a little less time if you use a larger pan because the cookie bars will be thinner.

 Step 8: Remove the cookie bars from the oven and set them on a cooling rack.
 After 5 minutes, lift the cookie bars out of the pan by grabbing the edges of the parchment paper.
 Place them back on the cooling rack.